KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 - OS: Usually Windows but I somtimes use Ubuntu
 - Code Editor: Visual Studio Code

-### Dreams and Goals I have
-- Get a 3.8 GPA in High School
-- Pursue a B.S. in Computer Science at Stanford University
-- Become a Software Engineer at Google
-- Purchase my dream car, an Audi Q5

 <!--
 **KasinadhuniProgrammer/KasinadhuniProgrammer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.